makersacademy/bowling-challenge/README.md

 - Added a new interface method updateRunningTotal, which updates the relevant frame's total element with its total if that frame is complete.

+### Displaying FInal Frame Total

 Now for the final frame.
-The final frame can have a bonus roll if the first roll is a strike or a spare.
+The final frame can have a bonus roll if the first roll is a strike or a spare so its isComplete method is slightly different.

-Wrote a test for bonusRoll method to return false by default.
-Red.

-- Added bonusRoll method, returning false.

-Green.

-Wrote a test for bonusRoll method to return true if the first two rolls are a spare.

--

 Wrote a test for Frame10 isComplete to be false by default.
 Red.